-How humans mentally represent information is a fundamental issue within psychology and beyond.
-Not surprisingly, most theories about human cognition involve representational assumptions, at least implicitly.
+- 1 Department of Psychology, Fachbereich Psychologie, University of Tübingen, Schleichstr.
+4, 72076 Tübingen, Germany - 2 Department of Psychology, University of Augsburg, Augsburg, Germany - 3 Department of Computer Science, University of Tübingen, Sand 14, 72076 Tübingen, Germany - 4 Leibniz-Institut für Wissensmedien, Tübingen, Germany - 5 Department of Biology, University of Tübingen, Auf der Morgenstelle 28, 72076 Tübingen, Germany - 6 Department of Psychology, University of Bremen, Bremen, Germany - 7 Department of Philosophy, University of Tübingen, Tübingen, Germany - 8 German Center for Mental Health (DZPG), partner site, Tübingen, Germany representational assumptions, at least implicitly.
 Depending on the domain of investigation, different types of mental representations are typically in the foreground.
-In research on thinking, memory, or language processing, the traditional assumption is that properties, objects, situations, and events are captured through symbolic representations (e.g., Evans et al., 1993; Fodor, 1975; Kintsch, 1998; Pylyshyn, 1984; Reed, 2016; Smith & Medin, 1981; Tulving, 1972).
-These symbolic representations do not resemble a specific state of affairs as it stands, but rather abstract from it, leaving out irrelevant details.
-These abstract representations allow for the categorization of the things they represent (dog vs. cats).
+In research on thinking, memory, or language processing, the traditional assumption is that properties, objects, situations, and events are captured through symbolic representations (e.g., Evans et al., 1993; Fodor, 1975; Kintsch, 1998; Pylyshyn, 1984; Quilty-Dunn et al. 2022; Reed, 2016; Smith & Medin, 1981; Tulving, 1972).
+These symbolic representations typically do not resemble a specific state of affairs as it stands.
+Instead, they abstract from details of the situation, allowing for categorization of the things they represent (e.g., dog vs. cats).
 For instance, the meaning representation of a word such as "dog" must somehow encompass features of very different types of dogs and can thus be considered an abstract representation.
 In addition, symbolic representations are usually considered to be independent of the characteristics of any particular sensory modality.
 In other words, although many of these representations emerge from sensory experiences, these experiences are no longer part of the resulting representations.
-For example, although the meaning of the word "melody" mainly will refer to auditory features, the representation of this meaning within the mental lexicon will no longer encompass a specific auditory experience because it is more abstract than any particular experience.
+For example, although the meaning of the word "melody" mainly will refer to auditory features, the representation of this meaning within the mental lexicon will no longer encompass a specific auditory experience Fig. 1 Illustration of the continuum ranging from very concrete modality-specific representations on the one hand (left side) to more abstract symbolic representations on the other hand (right side)

+because it is more abstract than any particular experience.
 Likewise, although the word "stain" mainly refers to visual features, its symbolic meaning representation will itself be abstracted from visual experience.
-It is thus reasonable to assume that these two symbolic representations -- for "melody" and "stain" -- share a common format, despite them both referring to entities that are typically perceived via different senses.
-Accordingly, these symbolic meaning representations can be considered to be modality-unspecific.
+It is thus reasonable to assume that these two symbolic representations-for "melody" and "stain"-share a common format, despite them both referring to entities that are typically perceived via different senses.
+Accordingly, these symbolic meaning representations can be modality-unspecific.

 By contrast, in research on perception, it is often assumed that representations are modality-specific and resemble the entity being represented.
 For instance, when perceiving a dog, humans appear to create a rather specific representation that preserves many of the properties of the particular dog being perceived.
 In this sense, the representation is concrete rather than abstract.
 From this perspective, perceptual representations can be seen as being inherently different, depending on whether the represented entity is mainly characterized by auditory, visual, olfactory, or other sensory features.
-Accordingly, these representations can be considered to be modality-specific.
+Accordingly, these representations can be modalityspecific.
 This is also a core assumption in various theories on imagery, which suggest that mental representations are concrete and modality-specific (e.g., Kosslyn, 1980; but see Pylyshyn, 1981, and also Pitt, 2013) and thus are quasi-perceptual (Ward et al., 2019).